Chondria/SiB/docs/Writing efficient storage items.md

-# Writing efficient storage items
+# Working efficiently with storage items